 The noise emissions produced by a wind turbine vary depending on the model and size.
 As there are currently no regulatory requirements for noise control in Saskatchewan, we are completing detailed noise modeling on the Project to align to the Alberta Utilities Commission regulatory requirement of 40dBA at night time at all residences.
-This is the strictest noise regulation in Canada.
 The sound pressure level of 40dBA is considered comparable to a quiet library.